-Appeal
+F. Appeal

-Within ten (10) business days of receipt of the decision of the Dean, if either party believes that the due process procedures have been violated, an appeal may be made, in writing, to the President of the University.
-The President will review the case and notify all parties of his or her decision within ten (10) business days.
+Within ten (10) business days of receipt of the decision of the Dean, if either party believes that the due process procedures have been violated, an appeal may be made, in writing, to the Provost's Office.
+The Provost will review the case and notify all parties of his or her decision within ten (10) business days.
 If a written appeal is not submitted within ten (10) business days following receipt of the Dean's letter, the right to appeal is thereby waived and the Dean's decision is final.
-Either party may only raise, or the President shall only consider, the following:
+Either party may only raise, or the Provost shall only consider, the following: